allotmentandy/laravel54/readme.md

 # Allotmentandy's Laravel 5.4 demo

 I am looking for a job either in London, or working remotely.
 I have around 20 years experience working for a wide range of firms using a lot of different technologies.
-If you think i might be a good fit for your firm, please contact me by posting an issue on this repository.
+If you think i might be a good fit for your firm, please contact me by posting an issue on this repository or contacting me on twitter.com/londiniumcom

 ![Homepage screenshot](/tests/Browser/screenshots/home.png)